tiagodsilva/tiagodsilva.github.io/_pages/about.md

 ---

 I am a Data Scientist at [Rei do Pitaco](https://reidopitaco.com.br/).
-Prior to this, I obtained my PhD degree in Applied Mathematics from the [School of Applied Mathematics](https://emap.fgv.br/en) under the supervision of [Diego Mesquita](https://weakly-informative.github.io/).
+Prior to this, I obtained my PhD degree in Applied Mathematics from the [School of Applied Mathematics](https://emap.fgv.br/en) of the [Getulio Vargas Foundation](https://fgv.br/en) (FGV) under the supervision of [Diego Mesquita](https://weakly-informative.github.io/).
 I also hold a BSc and MSc degrees in Data Science from the same institution.
 During my PhD, I worked on (large-scale) amortized inference and statistical learning theory, with a special focus on [GFlowNets](https://yoshuabengio.org/2022/03/05/generative-flow-networks/).

 In the Summer of 2024, I was a visiting researcher in the Probabilistic Machine Learning (PML) group at [Aalto University](https://research.cs.aalto.fi/pml/) under [Prof. Vikas Garg](https://www.mit.edu/~vgarg/) and [Prof. Sami Kaski](https://kaski-lab.com/).